ZurichNLP/romanesco/README.md

 ## Sampling

 A trained model can be used to generate new text resembling the original training data.
-To generate a text with length 200 (numer of symbols), run
+To generate a text with length 200 (number of symbols), run

 ```bash
 CUDA_VISIBLE_DEVICES=0 romanesco sample 200